Monthly Household Spending Indicator

 Household Spending by category

-In seasonally adjusted, current price terms household spending increased for three of the nine spending categories.
+In seasonally adjusted, current price terms household spending increased for eight of the nine spending categories.
 The largest increases were in:

 Goods and services spending

-In seasonally adjusted, current price terms, household spending on goods fell 1.1% month-on-month, driven by decreased spending on clothing and footwear, purchase of vehicles, and cigarettes and tobacco.
+In seasonally adjusted, current price terms, household spending on goods rose 0.9% month-on-month, driven by increased spending on medicines, medical aids and therapeutic appliances, furniture, floor coverings and household goods, and goods for recreation and culture.

-In seasonally adjusted, current price terms, household spending on services rose 1.5% month-on-month, driven by increased spending on recreational and cultural services, total health services, catering services, and accommodation services.
+In seasonally adjusted, current price terms, household spending on services rose 1.2% month-on-month, driven by increased spending on air passenger and sea transport, rail and road transport, and catering services.

 Discretionary and non-discretionary spending

-In seasonally adjusted, current price terms, non-discretionary spending rose 0.6% month-on-month, driven by increased spending on total health services, motor vehicle repair and maintenance, and medicines, medical aids and therapeutic appliances.
+In seasonally adjusted, current price terms, household spending on non discretionary goods and services rose 0.7% month-on-month, driven by increased spending on medicines, medical aids and therapeutic appliances, rail and road transport, and motoring goods.

 State and territory spending

-In seasonally adjusted, current price terms, household spending increased for two out of the eight states and territories.
+In seasonally adjusted, current price terms, household spending increased for all eight states and territories.
 The strongest increases were in:

-In Queensland, the household spending categories that drove the rise for the month were:
+In Tasmania, the household spending categories that drove the rise for the month were:

 In Western Australia, the household spending categories that drove the rise for the month were: